 When employees are satisfied at their workplace, it doesn’t mean they are engaged with the company.
 Employee engagement is the state of mind of an employee where they are both rationally and emotionally committed to their work.
-Their past events, present experiences and future expectations with their organization motivates them to put energy and effort into their work where they are willing to give their best to achieve goals for the company.
-They are not just doing their work so that they can stay longer in the company.
+Their past events, present experiences and future expectations with their organization motivates them to put energy and effort into their work.
+They are willing to give their best to achieve goals for the company and not just do their work so they can stay longer in the company.

 Healthy relationships between colleagues

 Create tasks or projects which demands employees to collaborate together.
-In this way, they’ll help one another and this increases communication and self-confidence drastically.
+This way, they’ll help one another and increase their communication skills.
 Encourage employees to have short breaks and create a space where they can feel more relaxed to have conversations that are not related to work.
 This allows them to build a greater relationship and hence, help one another more easily.
-Employees should also feel comfortable to say “No” to their colleagues when they are in the midst of doing something important or are mentality exhausted to lend a hand to their peers.
-This gives them a better understanding of themselves and also teaches them how to explain this matter in an appropriate way to their colleagues.

 Good relationships with managers

-Giving five minutes of your time to give a positive feedback or an advice or simply congratulate employees for a good work accomplished on a daily basis will help uplift their confidence level in their managers.
-Allocate some of your time by having individual talks with your employees to better understand the problems they are facing and how you can help them solve it.
-This shows that you care about their personal growth and keep them motivated.
+Allocating five minutes of your time to give a positive feedback, a simple advice, or showing gratitude to employees for their good work on a daily basis will cheer them up and uplift their confidence level in their managers.
+Spend time having individual talks with your employees to better understand the difficulties they are facing and how you can help them solve it.
+By doing this, managers express care towards personal growth and definitely have an impact on them emotionally.

-Having a calm and silent work place guarantees high level of concentration for employees.
-Create a workspace where sunlight comes in.
-Sunlight is beneficial for employees’ well-being and helps them increase their productivity.
-Creating a space where employees can feel relaxed encourages them to take short breaks with colleagues and chat on topics that are not related to work.
+Having a calm and silent workplace guarantees high level of concentration for employees.
+Create a workspace where sunlight comes in as sunlight is beneficial for employees’ well-being and helps them increase their productivity.
+Allocating a separate space where they can feel relaxed encourages them to take short breaks with colleagues and chat on topics that are not related to work.

 Happiness at work

-Sharing good news with the employees whether it’s something personal or related to work helps create a closer relationship between different teams in the workforce.
-When goals and missions have been clearly set out, encourage employees to work from home when it’s inconvenient for them to commute to work.
-This gives them the flexibility to better organize their day and decreases stress level.
-Paid holidays are to be taken to encourage employees to have other activities besides work so that they feel motivated when they return to work and help increase their productivity.
+Sharing good news with colleagues whether it’s something personal or related to work helps create a closer relationship between different teams in the workforce.
+When goals and missions have been clearly set out, encourage employees to work from home when it is inconvenient for them to commute to work.
+This gives them the flexibility to better organize their day and decreases their stress level.

 Freedom that benefits employees